 Our plane took off reasonably on time the next day and after an hour and a half we were already in Ho Chi Minh City, where we could see the Mekong down to the delta and parts of the city on the approach.
 Shortly before touchdown, I saw many of the both-sided open, concrete cast barrel vaults next to the airport, former shelters for US combat helicopters and rusted abandoned military equipment.

 After landing we had to wait a long time for the luggage.
-It was only later that we were told that all the luggage that came in was first sent through a fluoroscopy machine.
-On my question about the safety of these machines with footage was explained that the devices are relatively old, the radiation quite strong and in films, the first six to eight images are usually no longer usable.
+It was only later that we were told that all the luggage that came in was first sent through a X-ray machine.
+On my question about the safety of these machines with photo-footage it was explained that the devices are relatively old, the radiation quite strong and in films the first six to eight images are usually no longer usable.
 That was then confirmed by a passenger from our plane.
 With about 100 film rolls Kodachrome 64 in the luggage I was almost feeling ill.
 Only at home did it emerge that Kodak's metal casings had withstood the radiation and no image had been damaged.

-Then we roamed the area surrounding the hotel, which was still severely marked by the war 15 years after the victory of the Vietcong over the Americans and the end of the murderous Vietnam War.
+Then we roamed the area surrounding the hotel.
+Much damage was still showing due to the war 15 years after the victory of the Vietcong over the Americans and the end of the murderous Vietnam war.
 The reason for the very slow recovery of the country was the American embargo following the war and the years of isolation of the country.
-When it got dark, only the main square, where the hotel is located, was reasonably well lit by a few lamps; but in the rooms of the hotel there was no electricity; the glow of the light from the square helped to orientate oneself in the room and in the hotel.
+When it got dark, only the main square with the hotel was reasonably well lit by a few lamps; but in the rooms of the hotel there was no electricity; the glow of the light from the square helped to orientate oneself in the rooms and in the hotel.

 In the smaller byroads of the city we could not have walked without flashlights, because of the dark.
 Some back roads had no lighting.
-Drain covers were missing on the sidewalks sometimes, and even on one of the streets a deep black hole yawned at one point, exposing the view to the sewarage.
-Small fires along the roadside, on which people cooked, threw a spooky red light on the nearby facades and under the trees.
+Sewer covers were missing on the sidewalks sometimes, and even on one of the streets a deep black hole yawned at one point, exposing the view sewage.
+Small fires along the roadside, where people cooked, threw a spooky red light on the nearby facades and under the trees.
 Deep potholes made some roads to an adventure track for the many mopeds.